ucl-isd/moodle-mod_coursework/README.md

 Plagiarism
 ==========
-Coursework works with Turnitin plagiarism plugin https://github.com/turnitin/moodle-plagiarism_turnitin and the lowest recommended version is v2017022201
+Coursework works with Turnitin plagiarism plugin https://github.com/turnitin/moodle-plagiarism_turnitin and the lowest recommended version is v2017022201 (when it was first implemented but you probably want to be on the latest version).

+We will look at using the LTI Asset processor extension once it is available in core Moodle.

 Release & Support
 =================

-This is currently a beta preview release and includes untested code.
+This version is now in production at UCL.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details: http://www.gnu.org/copyleft/gpl.html